Ben Jones (American actor and politician): Early life and career

 Jones was born in Edgecombe County, North Carolina, near McNair's Railroad Crossing, on August 30, 1941.
 His father was Hubert C. "Buck" Jones, a railroad section foreman and his mother was Ila Virginia Stephens, the daughter of a railroad section foreman.
 Within two weeks of his birth, his family moved to Portsmouth, Virginia.
 The Joneses lived in a "section house", a railroad company shack without indoor plumbing and electricity.
 That house was next to the Pinners Point Railyard that led to the shipping piers there.
 He graduated from Woodrow Wilson High School in 1959 and worked at a number of odd jobs to save money for college.
 In 1960 he entered East Carolina College (now East Carolina University) and in 1961 he was accepted into the University of North Carolina at Chapel Hill, based upon his promise as a writer.

 At Chapel Hill, Jones spent summers with the railroad on a work train that contracted to various railroads throughout the South.
 In 1962, while at UNC, he began acting with the Carolina Playmakers and was soon earning money at it in "summer stock" and at the outdoor drama "Unto These Hills" in Cherokee, North Carolina.

 During the 1960s Jones was deeply involved in the Civil rights movement.
 He was arrested during sit-ins, and was attacked on two occasions by the KKK.

 Career

 Acting

-Jones has appeared in over 100 theatrical productions, including stints at the Kennedy Center, the Berkshire Theatre Festival, and numerous regional theatres.
+Jones has appeared in over 100 theatrical productions, including stints at the Kennedy Center, the Berkshire Theatre Festival, and numerous regional theaters.
 He relocated to Atlanta in 1969 and acted there with the Alliance Theatre, the Atlanta Children's Theatre, The Theatre of the Stars, and The Winter Playhouse.
 He also toured for two years with Eva Marie Saint in national productions of Summer and Smoke and Desire Under the Elms.
 In Atlanta he appeared in numerous television and radio commercials and began landing supporting roles in films, including Smokey and The Bandit (with Burt Reynolds and Jerry Reed), The Bingo Long Traveling All-Stars & Motor Kings (with James Earl Jones and Richard Pryor) and with Tim Conway in They Went That-A-Way & That-A-Way.